SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

         Write-Host
         Write-Host "-or enter-"
-        Write-Host "rem    Remove the number from the user but leave calling capabilites enabled" Write-Host "off    Disable and remove all calling capabilities and numbers from the user" Write-Host "n      New User"
+        Write-Host "rem    Remove the number from the user but leave calling capabilites enabled" Write-Host "off    Remove all calling capabilities and numbers from the user" Write-Host "n      New User"
         Write-Host "e      Exit"
         Write-Host